 La Digue is a very easy island to explore and most people do so by bike.
 When not beach-bound, you can visit an old vanilla plantation and see the fresh vanilla pods, as well as a working copra mill and coconut oil press.
 There really is nothing like the sweet smell of fresh coconut oil!
 At only 5km long, you can see most of the island in a day, but I would recommend spending two or three days here, to really ensure you see and take in the beauty at a leisurely pace.
 You can enjoy some great little local restaurants serving fresh, authentic Creole cuisine and quaint stalls selling clothing and small souvenirs.
 You will need to take cash though, as card payments are not too common in La Digue when you’re not in your hotel!

-The Seychelles is more than just a paradise beach location and you can fill your trip with more than just snorkelling and sunbathing, and even the smaller Outer Islands hold visit a tortoise sanctuary on a nearby small island.
+The Seychelles is more than just a paradise beach location and you can fill your trip with more than just snorkelling and sunbathing, such as visiting a tortoise sanctuary or hopping over to some of the smaller Outer Islands.
 Make the most of your time in these wonderful islands by spending 10-14 days exploring two or three of these beautiful islands.